DB8LE/satgs/docs/interfaces.md

     },
     "rx": {                    // a hamlib controlled rig to serve as a receiver (downlink) "usb_port": "/dev/ttyUSB0",
         "rigctl_ID": 123,           // rigctl id of your receiver
+                                    // to find this, run `rigctl --list` "rigctl_port_overwrite": 0, // optionally overwrite the port that will be used for rigctl
+                                    // if set to 0 a free port will automatically be chosen
-                               // to find this, run `rigctl --list` "serial_speed": 38400, // serial speed of the connection "offset": 0            // frequency offset in hz },
+                                    // if using this, make sure the port is not already in use "serial_speed": 38400,      // serial speed of the connection "offset": 0                 // frequency offset in hz },
     "tx": {                         // a hamlib controlled rig to serve as a transmitter (uplink) "usb_port": "/dev/ttyUSB0",
         "rigctl_ID": 123,           // rigctl id of your transmitter
+                                    // to find this, run `rigctl --list` "rigctl_port_overwrite": 0, // optionally overwrite the port that will be used for rigctl
+                                    // if set to 0 a free port will automatically be chosen
-                               // to find this, run `rigctl --list` "serial_speed": 38400, // serial speed of the connection "offset": 0            // frequency offset in hz },
+                                    // if using this, make sure the port is not already in use "serial_speed": 38400,      // serial speed of the connection "offset": 0                 // frequency offset in hz },
     "trx": {                        // a hamlib controlled rig to serve as a transceiver [NOT IMPLEMENTED YET]

     }
 }